anhnguyendepocen/stat/summary/lecture-intro_to_R.md

 ## Detailed Topics to be covered

-Please download the check list [here](../checklist/intro-to-R.docx) to see what .
+Please download the check list [here](../checklist/intro-to-R.docx) to see what will be covered.

 ## Reading and Useful Resources